Jimboom7/SkatZero/README.md

 ```sh
 python evaluate.py
 ```
 This will let a specific version of a model play multiple games against another model, to check how much the performance increased.
+Modify the `evaluate.py` file to specify which models to evaluate against.

 ### Play